wso2/docs-is/en/docs/guides/adaptive-auth/login-attempts-based-adaptive-auth.md

-# Configure Login Attempts-Based Adaptive Authentication
+# Configure login attempts-based adaptive authentication

 This page guides you through configuring login attempts-based adaptive authentication for a sample web application.